-On Thursday, multiple elections will take place across the UK.
-These include local council elections in England, Mayor of London and London Assembly elections, and Parliamentary elections in Wales and Scotland.
+On 5 May, multiple elections will take place across the UK.
 You can find out if there’s an upcoming election where you live on the Electoral Commission website.

 Voting in an election is a free way to have your say on the area you live in and wider government policies that affect things like welfare reform and benefits.

 Understanding each political party’s intentions, laid out in their manifestos, is important in deciding who you want to vote for, and your vote shouldn’t be influenced by friends’ or family’s opinions, but by what you think.

 People with a disability have the same rights to vote as everybody else.

 If you are registered to vote, you will do this by post, by proxy or in person.
 If you have decided to vote by post, you should have received a postal voting pack in the post including the ballot papers for the election taking place and have sent this back to your local elections team.
 If you didn’t receive your postal vote, contact your local team.